Blake-Larson/counting-cows/README.md

 **Tech used:** HTML, CSS, JavaScript, TailwindCSS, Node.js, Express, EJS, MongoDB, Heroku

 I developed this app from scratch using the above tech.
 I also used [DaisyUI](https://daisyui.com/docs/use/) which has some pre-built components that work well with TailwindCSS.
-I had a fun time putting together the simple game mechanics in Express.
+I decided to build the front-end first for this app and also started from a mobile-first perspective as I knew we would be using the app on our phones.
+After the front-end was mostly complete, I built out my back-end in Node.JS.
+Then I had a fun time putting together the simple game mechanics in Express.

 ## Optimizations
 I have temporarily disabled the functionality of the site while I look into options for authentication.
 I aim to provide a way for users to create their own games where they can view and interact with thier party's scores.